 - 1. Graduation from a CCNE, ACEN, CNEA or NLNAC accredited MSN program. - 2.
 Must hold an unencumbered RN and/or APRN license in the state in which clinical hours will be obtained.
 Licensure in another state may be required in order to complete clinical hours (NC, VA). - 3.
 Official transcripts from all degree-granting institutions. - 4.
+Current professional resume. - 5.
 Three professional references from individuals who can address the applicant's practice as an RN/APRN (ex. colleague, supervisor, collaborative physician).
-References from family members or friends will not be accepted. - 5.
+References from family members or friends will not be accepted. - 6.
 Personal Goals Statement: A personal statement explaining your professional goals for the next 3-5 years should be submitted and be 500 words or less.
-The statement should also address how your Post Masters Certificate will impact your current practice. - 6.
-Current BLS, ACLS and PALS certifications required - 7.
+The statement should also address how your Post Masters Certificate will impact your current practice. - 7.
+Current Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS) required for Emergency Nurse Practitioners - 8.
 An onsite interview with the Assistant Dean of Graduate Programs, Director of NP Programs and/or Faculty.
-Those who reside more than 100 miles from Averett University may interview via a synchronous, virtual format.
+Those who reside more than 100 miles from Averett University may interview via a synchronous, virtual format. - 9.
+The following criteria may also be considered when making admission decisions: individual grades in relevant undergraduate/graduate college coursework, communication skills, and relevant personal/professional experiences.